RyoYang/sonic-mgmt/docs/testbed/sai_quality/PTF-SAIv2TestingGuide.md

 ## Prepare the saiserverv2 docker on DUT (Device under testing)
 In this section, we will introduce how to setup the saiserverv2 docker in DUT.
-1. Stop all the other services which might impact PTF-SAIv2 testing
+1. Stop all the other services besides `database`, which might impact PTF-SAIv2 testing.
+(Recommanded)

-    ```
+   You may activate some services acording to your scenario, but please be sure to stop `swss` and `syncd`.
+    ```shell
     services=("swss" "syncd" "radv" "lldp" "dhcp_relay" "teamd" "bgp" "pmon" "telemetry" "acms" "snmp")
     stop_service(){
         for serv in ${services[*]}; do